 If your space requires a high CADR, then choose a suitable air purifier.
-CADRs are usually translated into maximum recommended room sizes by manufacturers.
+CADRs are usually translated into maximum recommended room size by manufacturers.

 Smoke from wildfires makes air purifiers more effective when they run around the clock.
 It will be less expensive to operate and run a 24-hour air purifier if Energy Star is certified.

-Energy Star-certified products meet EPA guidelines for energy efficiency.
+Energy Star-certifies products that meet EPA guidelines for energy efficiency.
 The energy efficiency of these air purifiers is significantly higher than that of standard purifiers.